-In 2011, the Dept. of Labor’s Bureau of Labor Statistics compiled data from Christian car buyers throughout the United-States.
-Results are in, and it turns out Christians prefer new vehicles over used ones.
+The Dept. of Labor’s Bureau of Labor Statistics compiled data from Christian car buyers throughout the United-States and the results are in!
+It turns out Christians prefer new vehicles over used ones…

 In the U.S. car ownership cost is the second largest household expense after rent or mortgage.
 Statistics show American Christians spend more on their cars as they do on food.

 Since 2002, auto financing among Christian households has escalated from an average $235.oo per month to $510.00 monthly, a whopping 217% increase.

 Owning a new car certainly has its privileges.
 Most car owners stop at their monthly payment to evaluate their overall vehicle costs.
 But there’s a lot more to owning a car than financing.

 Christian motorists in America assume their auto insurance premiums are based on their driving record.
 The fact is, most insurance companies in the U.S. first consider vehicle type, make, model and year.
 A $20K flashy yellow sports convertible is likely to cost twice as much to insure as a family sedan.